zadarastorage/zadara-examples/k8s/eksd/README.md

 * Optional - create a non-default deployment
     * Check the below infra-terraform & eksd-terraform projects for their specific variables and their default values in the respected `variables.tf` files, or set an environment variable `TF_VAR_<variable name>=<value>` before your run
     * For example, you can set the `ebs_csi_volume_type` variable in the eksd-terraform project to something other than 'gp2' per your storage preferences
+    * IMPORTANT - for production use-cases, Zadara recommends revising all non-default properties mentioned in the sections below - for example setting 3 master nodes (using `masters_count`) for control-plane high-availability, setting the external backup properties (like `backup_bucket`) for control-plane [DR capabilities](../../tips/dr/README.md), etc.
 * Run `apply-all.sh <access_key> <secret_key>` with your access_key & secret_key as the parameters (or set the AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY environment variables before running the script without specifying parameters)
     * The script will take about 10 minutes for a successful minimal deployment of a single master & worker
     * The script can be rerun for re-apply Terraform changes (for example as part of an upgrade procedure)